isomerpages/pmo-nccs/media/speeches/_posts/2025-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2025.md

 <p>This brings us to nature.
 Climate change is no longer a future threat;
 it is already here with us.
 Every country, all of us, can see this – drought, fires, floods, loss of crop yields, more severe storms.
-The last ten years have been the hottest years ever on record.
-In short, the timeline to respond and adapt is being set - not by us, but by Nature.</p>
+The last ten years have been the hottest years ever on record.<sup>4</sup> In short, the timeline to respond and adapt is being set - not by us, but by Nature.</p>
 <p>Countries and businesses which lag behind will be forced to act eventually.
 The longer they wait, the sharper and more disruptive a transition they will have to make.</p>